 Sometimes product development projects do not live up to their initial promise.
-Knowing when to shut down a project can be an important ingredient to success.
+Knowing when to shut down a project can be an essential ingredient to success.

-Having a defined product development processes with “gates” at the end of each step can be an effective method for avoiding this problem.
+Having a defined product development process with “gates” at the end of each step can be an effective method for avoiding this problem.
 The classic product development method consists of the following steps: